openstreetmap/potlatch2/README.txt

 Compiling Potlatch 2:

+Before you start, copy the properties template file, and edit the FLEX_HOME variable cp build.properties.template build.properties

-The following command will compile potlatch2 in optimized configuration The result is put at resources/potlatch2.swf
+The following command will compile potlatch2 in debug configuration The result is put at resources/potlatch2.swf

+* ant

+The following command will compile potlatch2 in release configuration

-* mxmlc potlatch2.mxml
+* ant release

 Compiling Halcyon as standalone viewer: